Pulecz/UnrealEngine4Project_Spacewar/README.md

 ## Knwon issues
 * Wraparround using screen resolution is tricky and should be replaced perhaps with limits of the playable area and use the same logic to teleport based on being in or out (overlapping) the playable area.
   That will fix the issue of projectiles not wrapping and going around the level outside "playable area"
-* anything can kill player, not just projectiles
 * not a playable prototype, just proof of concepts

 ## Usage